dereksonderegger/444/docs/41_SpeedingUpR.md

 ## Parallelizing for loops

 There are a number of packages that allow you to tell R how many cores you have access to.
 One of the easiest ways to parallelize a for loop is using a package called `foreach`.
+This package was created by R-Revolutions company that was subsequently bought by Microsoft.
+They have a nice introduction to the package [here](https://docs.microsoft.com/en-us/machine-learning-server/r/how-to-revoscaler-distributed-computing-foreach).

 The registration of multiple cores is actually pretty easy.

 ```r